Bayesian optimization of atomic structures with prior probabilities from universal interatomic potentials: Results

 \subsection{SiO$_2$}

-To evaluate the performance of the different priors we use a so-called success curve which shows the cumulative success of finding the global minimum of several individual runs as a function of the amount of DFT evaluations performed.
-In Fig.~\ref{fig:SiO2} (left), we present the success curve for SiO$_2$ with 12 atoms in the unit cell.
+The first system used to benchmark the MLP priors is bulk SiO$_2$ with 12 atoms in the unit cell.
+In this case, all degrees of freedom are allowed to be optimized, including both the atomic positions and the unit cell parameters.
+To evaluate the performance of the different priors we use a so-called success curve, which shows the cumulative success of finding the global minimum of several individual runs as a function of the number of DFT evaluations performed.
+The cumulative curve increases by one step (with a step height of one divided by the number of individual runs) each time an individual run identifies the global minimum for the first time.
+If the global minimum is found in all runs, the curve will thus go to one after a certain number of DFT calculations.
+In Fig.~\ref{fig:SiO2} (left), we present the success curve for bulk SiO$_2$.
 This curve illustrates the cumulative success rate of locating the global minimum across 10 individual runs, plotted against the number of DFT evaluations performed.
 We compare the success curves for three different priors: M3GNet, MACE-MP-0, and the standard \texttt{BEACON} prior, which is the mean of all DFT energies as well as the repulsion term, $\mu_{\mathrm{rep}}(\bm{x}) $, from Eq. \ref{eq:prior}.
 The \texttt{StructureMatcher} class from \texttt{pymatgen} \cite{ong2013python} is used to verify if the global minimum has been found.
 Our results indicate that the MACE-MP-0 prior significantly outperforms the standard prior, while M3GNet does not improve the success rate.
 We note that the unit cell is also optimized in this run which is the reason why the "Standard" prior is less likely to find the global minimum compared to the original paper \cite{kaapa2021global}, which used a fixed unit cell.

 At the end of each surrogate relaxation, the structure with the lowest acquisition function value is evaluated with DFT to determine its energy and forces.
 In a single \texttt{BEACON} run, the DFT energies of 100 candidate structures are calculated.
 The distribution of the DFT energies from the 1000 surrogate PES relaxations across the 10 runs for each prior is shown in Fig.~\ref{fig:SiO2} (right).
 Here we see that the MACE-MP-0 prior tends to yield lower energy structures compared to using M3GNet or the standard prior.